 - Breaking this down into sub-goals and cascading throughout the company

 - Communicating these goals and driving engagement through a systematic approach such as catchball

 - Developing a governance system to track performance.

 Unpicking the X-Matrix

-The Hoshin Kanri X-Matrix (also known as the Hoshin Planning Matrix) helps organisations to capture strategic objectives, cascade priorities and assign ownership.
+The Hoshin Kanri X-Matrix (also known as the Hoshin Planning Matrix) helps organizations to capture strategic objectives, cascade priorities, and assign ownership.